China is a controversial market in several ways, especially from a political standpoint.

 Also, in this case, however, the odds are critically low.

 The third and biggest threat is the one brought by NetEase.
-This company competes fiercely with Tencent and is achieving a newer catalogue of games that could put out of business the group.
+This company competes fiercely with Tencent and is achieving a newer catalog of games that could put out of business the group.

 This is the most severe issue between the three.
 However, Tencent’s long-term leadership in the gaming market can not fall at the first attempt.
 At the same time, they will already be at work implementing new games to replace the old ones.